userbradley/documentation.breadnet.co.uk/docs/kubernetes/kb/using-argocd-image-updater-with-google-artifact-registry.md

 From what I could see, argocd image updater needs you to provide credentials to the cli tool, to get images.

-If you are using Google Artifact registy (Officially not supported, but works anyway) - You need to supply credentials as the application does not use your local creds.
+If you are using Google Artifact registry (Officially not supported, but works anyway) - You need to supply credentials as the application does not use your local creds.

 ## Export Credentials